ColasNahaboo/advent-of-code-my-solutions/go/2023/days/d12/README.md

 # Advent of code challenge 2023, in GO, day d12

 Part1 was quite simple.
-I solved it by just generating all the possible arragements with all the combinations of value s'.' or '#' for the '?', and then checking all of them to see which ones were valid.
+I solved it by just generating all the possible arrangments with all the combinations of value s'.' or '#' for the '?', and then checking all of them to see which ones were valid.
 But this would not scale for part2.

 I thus tried an iterative approach: moving up the string of the springs records, each time I encountered a '?', explored on the 2 possible branches.
 Nice, but not enough.
 I kept the code (functions named `explore`) for this approach as an alternate to part2, callable with the `-a` command line option